Harrysdad2/Harrysdad2.github.io/about.md

 ### More Information

-{: .warning } This new site is under construction!
-Etsy shop being replaced by SumUp shop.

 Commissions, large or small, are always welcome and I would be very happy to discuss your requirements.
 See my [Commissions](https://andy.merckel.uk/commissions/){:target="_blank"} page for more details.

 ### Contact me